Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 RFC functions with item data

 In our example, we have deliberately avoided processing multiple order items.
 This does not correspond to the reality of many scenarios.
 Therefore, this section will look at the steps required when multiple positions should be processed with Groovy script.
 For this purpose, the data group, which saves the data for the order header, is seen as the parent data group.
-Beneath this parent data group, child data groups, also known as subordinate data groups, are used that contain the order items to the header data records.
-The child data group contains the ID of the parent data record in the data field "FKLID".
+Below this parent data group, child data groups, so-called subordinate data groups, can be used, which contain the items for the header data records.
+The child data group then contains the ID of the parent data record in the "FKLID" data field.

 You can see a very simplified sales processing here.
-The data group "Order items" has been created as a child data group of the "Sales orders" data group; this contains the header data.
-Now, a change to a data record from the "Sales orders" data group could trigger the Groovy script in a corresponding process.
+The "Items" data group was created as a sub-data group for the "Shipping document" data group, which contains the header data.
+Now changing a data record from the "Shipping document" data group could trigger the Groovy script in a corresponding process.
 But with this, there should be a check that the entire order is complete.
 The data record for the sales order is saved in Intrexx before the first order item is created.
 The process from Intrexx's side will therefore look something like this:

-Complete entire order in the application, e.g. with a manually or automatically set checkbox
+3. Complete the entire document in the application, e.g. with a manually or automatically set checkbox

 // get db connection